mike-guy/update-device-mma-config/README.md

 Short and dirty powershell script to add/remove Azure Log Analytic spaces to an already installed Microsoft Monitoring Agent

 ## Intro
-This script is based off of the PowerShell commands documented in https://docs.microsoft.com/en-us/azure/azure-monitor/agents/agent-manage#adding-or-removing-a-workspace and just adds some basically functionality to achieve bulk changes from a central device.
+This script is based off of the PowerShell commands documented in https://docs.microsoft.com/en-us/azure/azure-monitor/agents/agent-manage#adding-or-removing-a-workspace and just adds some basically functionality to achieve bulk changes from a central device with very basic error checking/handling.
 There are better ways of doing this with configuration management systems, but it may be handy in a pinch or for a small number of devices.

 ## Testing
 This has been tested against a vanilla Windows Server 2019 machine joined to a domain.
 It should work on older versions of OS, however this has not been tested.
 Please ensure you carry out your own testing prior to any bulk use - I'm not responsible for any issues.